vishnu80152/Flood-image-segmentaion/README.md

 The dataset used is : http://ieee-dataport.org/documents/vtuad-vessel-type-underwater-acoustic-data
-Recommondation for fsdter outcome :
+Recommondation for faster outcome :
 -> GPU
 ->Decent Computational Speed